kadnan/ScrapeGen/README.md

 Assuming you installed all required libs mentioned in `requirements.txt`, all you have to do is to run the command:

- `python parse_gen.py indi.yaml` where `indi.yaml` is the file that contains the content given above.
+ `python parse_gen.py indi.yaml`

+ Where `indi.yaml` is the file that contains the content given above.
 If it runs successfully, it generates a file with name `olx_indi_test.py` which looks like below:

  ```
  import requests